Pontius1007/Pekka-Paradise/README.md

 `venv\Scripts\activate` to activate the vitual environment (on windows)

 `pip install requirements.txt` to install all the needed packages

+The next bit is convenient for development an testing of the bot and is not necessary for the installation skip to Heroku set-up if not.

+The following commands are for setting the config variables and are for windows (on linux "set" is replaced with "export"):

+`set DATABASE_URL=your_database_url_here`

+`set PAT=your_pat_here`

+`set VERIFY_TOKEN=your_verify_token_here`

 ## Heroku set-up
 Make a new user then: